Michigan General Power of Attorney Form

-A Michigan General (Financial) Power of Attorney (POA) carries one notable characteristic that differentiates it from a Durable POA—it will end (rather than endure) upon the Principal’s incapacity.
-This makes a General POA the best option for anyone who only wants their Power of Attorney to only remain in effect when they are in sound mental and physical health.
-In terms of the area this particular Power of Attorney covers, it is designed to delegate financially-focused decision making powers from a Principal to an Attorney in Fact.
+A Michigan General (Financial) Power of Attorney serves the main purpose of giving someone the ability to put their finances in a trusted person’s hands, due to them traveling, receiving health care, or going away on a military deployment.
+The agreement carries one notable characteristic that differentiates it from a Durable POA—it will end (rather than endure) upon the principal’s incapacity.
+This makes the general POA the best option for anyone who only wants their Power of Attorney to only remain in effect when they are in sound mental and physical health.